IBM/ibm-satellite-storage/config-templates/netapp/netapp-ontap-san/20.07/README.md

 ## Default storage classes

-Provide a table of the Satellite storage classes that are installed when your configuration is assigned to a cluster.
-Refer to the following example table.
-Add or remove storage class details based on the storage type.
+The following storage classes are deployed when you assign your NetApp ONTAP-SAN configuration to your clusters.

 | Storage class name | Type | File system | IOPs | Size range | Hard disk | Reclaim policy |
 | --- | --- | --- | --- | --- | --- | --- |